 Richard is an economist based in London.
 Chief of Staff of the LSE Growth Commission, run by the Centre for Economic Performance and a visiting fellow at University College London.

-Full biography of Richard Davies
+About Richard Davies

 He is a fellow at the London School of Economics and has held senior posts in economic policymaking and journalism.
 He has been Chair of the Council of Economic Advisers at HM Treasury, an economist and speechwriter at the Bank of England and economics editor of The Economist.